poulson/Clique/_sources/symbolic/nested_dissection.txt

       The sum of the node sizes for all previously ordered nodes.

-   .. cpp:member:: int leftChildSize
+   .. cpp:member:: int leftSize

-      The number of vertices in the left child (assuming it exists).

-   .. cpp:member:: int rightChildSize
+   .. cpp:member:: int rightSize

-      The number of vertices in the right child (assuming it exists).
+      The number of vertices in the left/right child (assuming it exists).

    .. cpp:member:: std::vector<int> lowerStruct